Vishak-Bhat30/ML4SCI_24/README.md

 ### Detailed Training Outcomes

-We carefully monitored the training progress over 100 epochs, ensuring optimal performance without overfitting.
+I carefully monitored the training progress over 100 epochs, ensuring optimal performance without overfitting.
 Below are the key metrics at the conclusion of training:

 - **Final Epoch**: 100/100
 - **Training Loss**: 0.3649